aionnetwork/aion-docs/developers/apis/ethers-js/examples.md

 ## Contract Call

-Get data from blockchain by performing a contract method call.
+Get data from the blockchain  by performing a contract method call.

 ```javascript
 "use strict"